Xinyuan-LilyGO/T-HMI/README.md

 | PSRAM                    | OPI PSRAM                        |
 | USB Mode                 | Hardware CDC and JTAG            |

+##### Writing as a beginner:

+- When opening the Arduino IDE, you will be prompted that there are new libraries that can be updated.
+Please do not click update.
+There is no guarantee that it can be compiled, run, etc. after the update.
+Make sure that the board is running normally before deciding whether to update.
+You have to Know that problems may occur after updating due to library differences, or the default configuration (such as TFT_eSPI) will be overwritten.
+- If it runs abnormally after the update, please follow Article 4 of the Arduino Quick Start to delete the directory in libraries, and drag the folder in lib into the libraries directory again.

 ### PlatformIO

 1. PlatformIO plug-in installation: click on the extension on the left column → search platformIO → install the first plug-in